greendino2000/Robot-Arm/README.md

 - Add limit switch to base to determine 0 automatically.
     - Currently, the base sets the position it is in on startup as 0.

-- ⭐ Remove DC barrel jack from circuit board
+- ⭐ Remove DC barrel jack from the circuit board
     - Replace with a [panel mount](https://www.adafruit.com/product/610) design that will run wires to a header

 - Add a usb keystone to the electronics box